LogtalkDotOrg/logtalk3/examples/NOTES.md

 - `lo`
 	examples adapted from the Francis G. McCabe L&O system

+- `localizations`
+	simple example of supporting application localization in multiple languages

 - `logging`
 	example of using a category to define a simple logging support for objects